Werner1201/hybrid-compact-red-kde-friend/readme.md

                 10. Fedora
                 11. Zorin
                 12. PCLinuxOS
+                13. Kali Linux

 - **Network interface**
     - In hybrid-compact.conf, you need to change network card interface.
 Replace enp7s0f1 and wlp0s20f3 with yours.
+This is optional.
 If you only have a single interface you  can commented out the second network interface.

             #${if_existing /proc/net/route wlp0s20f3}\
             #${goto 250}${font Play:style=Bold:size=8}Internal IP - wlp0s20f3 ${font Play:size=8}$# {alignr}${addr wlp0s20f3}